-The Australian and Victorian governments have invested more than $2 billion in the Regional Rail Revival program, which is upgrading every regional passenger rail line in Victoria and creating 1,000 jobs.
+The Australian and Victorian governments have invested more than $4 billion in the Regional Rail Revival program, which is upgrading every regional passenger rail line in Victoria and creating jobs and supplier opportunities.

 Delivering Regional Rail Revival

 Regional Rail Revival is already delivering significant benefits for regional Victorians, including VLocity trains to Bairnsdale, 10 extra weekly services for Shepparton, and extended platforms at Donnybrook and Wallan stations, which will boost reliability on the Seymour Line.

 Major construction on the Ballarat Line Upgrade is now complete, with passengers enjoying a rebuilt station at Rockbank and new station at Cobblebank, as well as new services between Melton and Southern Cross Station.

 More benefits are on the way over the next 12 months and beyond as construction ramps up across the state.